BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Tracking User Actions and Events

-Special user actions beyond app installs, opens, and sharing can be tracked too.

-To track events such as when a user adds an item to an on-line shopping cart, or searches for a keyword, use BranchEvent logging.
+Special user actions beyond app installs, opens, and sharing can be tracked with the `BranchEvent` class.
+You can track events such as when a user adds an item to an on-line shopping cart, or searches for a keyword.

+Analytics about your app's BranchEvents can be found on the Branch dashboard, and BranchEvents also provide tight integration with many third party analytics providers.

+The `BranchEvent` class can be simple to use.
+For example:

 ###### Objective-C